flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - The agora is not good enough yet to be the connective layer but aims to be a bootstrap.
     - Note taking, wiki building, web annotating, communities, seem to have unique opportunity at hand.
 Possible to self-organize in cooperative groups and set up ways to federate within a commons.
     - Find common patterns and exploit them using the system where we can.
+    - Design principles
+        - Simple as possible
+        - Leverage existing conventions and formats
+        - bootstrap and build better ones from the bootstrap
+    - Key characteristics
+        - free software enabling a community to provision a basi

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]